Cait and I were driving home from a meal with family when I flipped ‘Goody Two Shoes’ to play on my Adam and the Ants CD.

 So whilst it’s easy to get wrapped up in all the things that have rocketed in price over the years, a little research shows us that actually, the cost of quite a few things have actually decreased.
 Here are ten things that cost less now than they did ten years ago:

 Flying used to be a lot more expensive than it has become in more recent years thanks to low budget airlines paving the way to a more competitive market.
 In fact, it recently cost us less to fly Caitlin out to Luxembourg than it would have to get her a train ticket from our nearest station in Kent into London, just half an hour away.
+Don’t forget to check that your luggage comes under the included allowance, and double check the TSA liquids rule before you pack.

 With so many more providers to choose from, competition in the travel insurance field has also seen costs decrease over the years.
 This, together with cheaper flights, has seen travel become more affordable over the last decade or so.